 As a rule, the creator controls the warnings.

 Selecting "choose not to use Archive warnings," or the equivalent text as specified on the creator upload form, satisfies a creator's obligation under the warnings policy.
 If a fanwork uses this option, we will not sustain any failure-to-warn complaints.
-If the abuse team receives a failure-to-warn complaint in other circumstances, the abuse team may decide the absence of a specific Archive warning is misleading.
+If the Policy & Abuse team receives a failure-to-warn complaint in other circumstances, the team may decide the absence of a specific Archive warning is misleading.
 In such cases, the creator may be asked to add a warning or to select the choose not to warn option.
-If the creator declines or fails to respond, the abuse team may hide the work, set the warning to indicate that the creator has chosen not to warn, or take any other appropriate action, but it will not select any other warning.
+If the creator declines or fails to respond, the team may hide the work, set the warning to indicate that the creator has chosen not to warn, or take any other appropriate action, but it will not select any other warning.

 The meaning of "choose not to use Archive warnings" or equivalent text: